Strictest vs most lenient states for ev chargers

 What Makes a State Strict

 California is the only state in this dataset with two named statutes dedicated specifically to EV charger permitting.
-Government Code § 65850.7 governs residential installations and requires local agencies to approve permits based on objective, pre-set criteria rather than discretionary judgment.
-Government Code § 65850.71 extends the same fast-track mandate to commercial installations.
-Both statutes cap fees at the actual cost of the permit service and set firm approval deadlines for complete applications.
+Government Code § 65850.7 covers residential installations and requires local agencies to approve permits based on objective, pre-published criteria rather than discretionary judgment.
+It also caps permit fees at the actual cost of the service and sets firm approval deadlines once an application is complete.
+Government Code § 65850.71 extends the same fast-track approval framework to commercial and multi-family properties.

-Massachusetts bars homeowners from self-pulling electrical permits for EV charger work entirely, citing MGL Chapter 141 and the Board of State Examiners of Electricians.
-A licensed Massachusetts electrician must pull the permit.
-After installation, a state-licensed electrical inspector — not just a local building official — must inspect and approve the work before the charger can be used.
-The governing electrical code is 527 CMR 12.00.
-DC Fast Charger installations trigger utility notification requirements on top of the standard permit stack.
-The combination of no homeowner exemption, mandatory state-credentialed inspector sign-off, and layered utility notification requirements puts Massachusetts among the most restrictive states for residential and commercial installations alike.
+Massachusetts bars homeowners from pulling their own electrical permits for EV charger installations.
+Under MGL Chapter 141, only a licensed Massachusetts electrician may obtain the permit.
+After installation, a state-licensed electrical inspector — not just a local building official — must inspect and approve the work before the charger can be energized.
+The governing circuit standard is 527 CMR 12.00.
+This two-layer requirement (licensed electrician to pull, licensed inspector to close) adds cost and scheduling friction that most states do not impose.

 What Makes a State Lenient

-Idaho's permitting authority defaults to the local city or county building department, with the Idaho Division of Building Safety (DBS) stepping in only for unincorporated areas without a local enforcement program, under Idaho Code § 39-4116.
-For residential installations, some counties allow homeowners to self-permit — a significant carve-out that most strict states eliminate entirely.
-Commercial installations require a licensed contractor under Idaho Code Title 54, Chapter 10, but the residential pathway is meaningfully more accessible.
-No Idaho statute addresses EV chargers specifically, and there is no state-mandated timeline or fee structure.
+Idaho's permitting authority flows to the local city or county building department, or to the Idaho Division of Building Safety (DBS) under Idaho Code § 39-4116 for unincorporated areas without a local program.
+There is no statewide EV charger permit, no EV-specific statute, and no mandatory fee structure.
+For residential installations, some counties allow homeowners to self-permit, reducing the barrier to entry.
+Commercial installations require a licensed contractor under Idaho Code Title 54, Chapter 10, but the residential pathway is among the more accessible in the country.

 Affiliate disclosure: some links below are affiliate links (Amazon and partner programs).
 If you buy through them, we may earn a small commission at no extra cost to you.
 Product selection is not influenced by commission — see our full disclosure.